bloxstreet/support/guides/training-guide.md

 * The text in *italic* is meant for you to say in-game.
   * (Copy and paste in-game).
-* The text in **bold** or normal are instructions of what you should do during a training.
+* The text in **bold** or normal are instructions of what you should do during training.
   * (**DO NOT** copy and paste in-game).

 ## Training Information